opentext/github-action-ft-integration-mbt/README.md

         required: true
         default: '0'
 ```
+> [!NOTE]
+> When the user will run a TestSuite from product, the product will automatically send a workflow_dispatch event to the GitHub workflow, with a payload containing the 4 parameters and values.
+> Even if the user manully runs the workflow from GitHub Actions, the default value of these 4 parameters must not be changed by user.

 - If the product is configured on HTTPS with a self-signed certificate, configure node to allow requests to the server.